10maurycy10/gcode2rml/README.md

 |M05|Stop spindle|
 |M06|Tool change, ignored|

-Circular movement is mostly untested, may not work as expected.
+4-axis machining is not supported.
 Automatic tool changes are not supported, but many CAM tools will generate M06 and G49 commands even for a single tool job.

 # RML-1 Format